-Full Load Control Events are called by Dairyland Power Cooperative – our wholesale power provider – to help reduce electricity demand and help save money on future wholesale power bills
+Peak Alert events are called by Dairyland Power Cooperative – our wholesale power provider – to help reduce electricity demand and help save money on future wholesale power bills

-Maximum Generation Events are called by MISO for grid reliability reasons
+Maximum Generation events are called by MISO for grid reliability reasons

-- Max Gen Events can be called at any time for any duration of time with minimal advance notice.
+- Max Gen events can be called at any time for any duration of time with minimal advance notice.

-- Members with devices enrolled in our energy management programs may have their devices automatically controlled during Max Gen Events.
+- Members with devices enrolled in our energy management programs may have their devices automatically controlled during Max Gen events.
 Members will be notified if devices need to be controlled.